 SNOWPARK MOTTOLINO

-Over the years, it has received prestigious awards for the quality of its facilities, the maintenance work of its shapers, and the marketing initiatives associated with it.
-For some years, it has hosted European Cup competitions in freestyle skiing slopestyle and snowboarding, and in the past, it has been the stage for international events such as the Burton European Open, the River Jump, the World Rookie Fest, and the FIS Freestyle Junior World Championships 2024.
+Renowned for the quality of its features, the creativity of its setups, and the relentless passion of its team of shapers, it has hosted top-level international events such as the Burton European Open, River Jump, World Rookie Fest, the Freestyle Ski and Snowboard European Cup, and the 2024 FIS Freestyle Junior World Championships.

 DISCOVER THE SNOWPARK